 These databases are created and maintained by third parties, and thus, the location data for the IP addresses are only as good as the company that manages the data.
 Some companies acquire their data through data mining, and others get more accurate data by polling users.
 Depending on the provider you choose, the data you are provided could be collected via either method.

 How accurate are Geolocation Databases

-The accuracy of the data you are given will be about 90 per cent precise at the company level (depending on what source you choose), but at the city level, that accuracy level sharply declines.
+The accuracy of the data you are given will be about 90 per cent precise at the country level (depending on what source you choose), but at the city level, that accuracy level sharply declines.
 You can see this when you use a service to check your IP address online via a web browser.
-If you are not located in a major metropolitan area, for example in a suburb, your IP address might return a different city than you are found in.
+If you are not located in a major metropolitan area, for example in a suburb, your IP address might point to the center of the major metropolitan.
 But the State and Country will most likely be accurate.